sanjeevbhusal/solidity-practise-hardhat/notes.md

+### readme template

+there is a GitHub repository called best-readme-template which can be used as a template while creating readme.

 # RPC URL

 - There has to be some nodes which are taking transactions, verifying it, adding it to the next block and finally adding it to blockchain.
-- These Nodes expose an RPC URL (just like a API).
+- These Nodes expose an RPC URL (just like an API).
 User have to send transactions request to this RPC URL.
   You can do this via code or use third party providers like metamask.
 - Whenever you create a transaction, metamask will send the details of the transaction to a particular node in that network.
 It does it via RPC URL exposed by that Node.